How to Easily Reupholster Dining Chairs

 (I used wood floor cleaner, since I didn’t have my favorite wood cleaner (Murphey’s Oil Soap).
 Then I shined it up with a mix of olive oil and lemon juice.
 That old wood just drank it up!)

-7. Finish it off by attaching the seat with the 4 screws underneath.
+7. The last step is to attach the seat cushion back onto the chair with the 4 screws underneath.

 PS.
 My first experience with re-covering chair cushions was at my sister’s house last Fall.
 While I was working on them, my husband videoed some of the steps.
 I ran across the video the other day and laughed my head off.
 This is “Real Life DIY’ in ~ well ~ real life ~ right in the middle of the normal activity of family life and laundry.